plaut/plaut.github.io/fisheye_tutorial/index.md

 ![](img/The_Squirrels_0048.jpg)
 >Photo by Josh Berkow and Eric Berkow ([CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en))

 At first glance, this might remind us of what a perspective image with radial distortion looks like.
-Yet, no undistortion can warp this image to an image that obeys the pinhole camera model.
+Yet, no undistortion can fully warp this image to an image that obeys the pinhole camera model.
 In this image, the horizontal field of view is larger than \$180^\\circ\$.
 It is impossible for a pinhole camera to capture objects that are behind the camera, i.e., at viewing angles larger than \$90^\\circ\$ from the optical axis.
 The reason straight lines in 3D look curved in this image is because this image was created using an entirely different projection.

 There are various projections that are all referred to as *fisheye*, including equidistant, equisolid, stereographic, and orthographic.
 We shall use the equidistant fisheye camera model.